kylecorry31/Trail-Sense/app/src/main/res/raw/importing_maps.md

 1. On the Tools tab, click Photo Maps
 2. Tap the plus button on the bottom right and choose how you want to import your map
-    a.
-Camera - Take a picture of your map, making sure to include the entire map in the picture
+    - **Camera** - Take a picture of your map, making sure to include the entire map in the picture
-    b.
-File - Select a file from your device (JPG, PNG, or PDF)
+    - **File** - Select a file from your device (JPG, PNG, or PDF)
-    c.
-Blank - Create a blank map given a location and the size of the map - useful if you have paths or beacons created
+    - **Blank** - Create a blank map given a location and the size of the map - useful if you have paths or beacons created
 3. Crop the photo to the map bounds
 4. Calibrate the map using 2 known locations:
-    a.
-Enter the real-world location in the input field.
+    - Enter the real-world location in the input field.
 For example, a trail sign, fork, or point of interest.
-    b.
-Tap the map where the location is
+    - Tap the map where the location is
-    c.
-Use Previous/Next to switch between calibration points.
+    - Use Previous/Next to switch between calibration points.
-    d.
-You can click Next + Done to save the calibration at any time.
+    - You can click Next + Done to save the calibration at any time.
 5. Tap Done to save the calibration and use the map

 **Note**: If you choose to use a blank map or Geospatial PDF, your map will automatically be calibrated.
 A good source for Geospatial PDFs is [CalTopo](https://caltopo.com).